Pebble 2 vs Pebble Time 2 vs Apple Watch vs Gear S2

 Pebble has announced two new smartwatches, but which one should you pick?

-Then there’s Pebble, the company that effectively kickstarted the whole smart watch phenomenon.
-Pebble has offered a variety of smartwatch devices in recent years following its wildly successful Kickstarter debut, and it’s back to Kickstarter it has headed for its latest three devices, only two of which are actual Smart watches.
+Then there’s Pebble, the company that effectively launched the whole smart watch phenomenon.
+Pebble has offered a variety of smartwatch devices in recent years following its wildly successful Kickstarter debut that has been the model for its latest three devices, only two of which are actual smart watches.

 The third part of the trio is the Pebble Core, a Bluetooth-enabled "keychain computer" device that can take a SIM card for GPS, Spotify Music streaming and emergency SOS messages designed primarily for those who like to run but don’t want to take their phone or watch with them.
 It’s also being funded via Kickstarter with an asking price of US$69.